 While you're waiting for the bacon to get crispy I love to get the table ready.
 Simple styling tips for a great brunch table are simply to pop ingredients into a variety of bowls and onto serving trays.
 I adore these plates from H&M Home, they were a real bargain and look much more expensive than they were.
 This golden cutlery from West Elm also really finished the table.
 All I need are some simple linen napkins and then brunch is served.

+If you're like me you're always on the look out for fun and creative things to do in London.
+Especially being the summer there's even more reason to explore and get outside and visit areas you haven't been to before.
 Emergency Exit Arts create magical creative events and are hosting a very special one this summer in Wembley Park.
 They'll be giving you the opportunity to make a giant scale public art work and getting you to be the maker through their programme of hands on workshops.

 They've collaborated with a host of artists to give you an opportunity to learn how to use your hands to turn a craft.
 What particularly drew my attention are that they'll be running printmaking workshops over the summer.
 As I often get asked to recommend workshops and print course this is the perfect opportunity to go and have a go at some making.
 What's more your work will then be displayed across Wembley Park in September - Amazing right!